windup/windup-openshift/README.md

 # windup-openshift: Red Hat Application Migration Toolkit on OpenShift
 This project is useful if you want to try RHAMT on an OpenShift instance.
-If you just want to test RHAMT using the [images](https://hub.docker.com/u/windup3/) we made available in the docker.io repository, go straight to the [OpenShift template deployment](#openshift-template-deployment) part.
+If you just want to test RHAMT using the [images](https://hub.docker.com/u/windup3/) we have made available in the docker.io repository, go straight to the [OpenShift template deployment](#openshift-template-deployment) section.
-If you made some changes to RHAMT and you want to test them on an OpenShift instance, in the next paragraph you'll find all the information for building your own docker images so that you're free to test your code.
+If you have made some changes to RHAMT and you want to test them on an OpenShift instance, in the next paragraph you'll find all the information for building your own docker images so that you're free to test your code.

 ## OpenShift image construction
+### Install Docker
 For building this project and creating Docker images you have to have a Docker instance running locally on your machine so that you can pull the built images.
+Next you'll find some basic instructions to install Docker based on your local OS.
-### Install Docker for Fedora
+#### Install Docker for Fedora
 1. Install Docker: `$ sudo dnf install docker`
 1. Configure `docker` group (ref.
 [Manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)):
    1. `$ sudo groupadd docker`